docpad-archive/documentation/community/showcase.html.md

 - [Jekyll/Octopress to DocPad](http://blog.scriptybooks.com/from-jekyll-octopress-to-docpad/) - DocPad turned out to be the best platform for authoring interactive online technical books
 - [Static Site Generation with Node.js and CoffeeScript](http://www.coffeescriptlove.com/2013/05/static-site-generation-with-nodejs-and.html) - DocPad embraces CoffeeScript in a big way
 - [Converting to Docpad](http://fulljamesnet.herokuapp.com/articles/converting-to-docpad) - Web development worked perfectly
+- [How to contribute to the Topcoat blog](http://vimeo.com/68060525) - Walks you through Adobe's workflow of using DocPad for the [Topcoat website](http://topcoat.io/) and deploying to a GitHub Organisation Page

 ## Websites